CMSgov/dpc-app/README.md

 #### Step 2: Install the hooks

-Run the following command to install the gitleaks hook:
+From the project directory, run the following command to install the gitleaks hook:

 ```sh
 pre-commit install
 ```

-This will download and install the pre-commit hooks specified in `.pre-commit-config.yaml`.
+This will download the pre-commit hooks specified in `.pre-commit-config.yaml` and install them in the project's local git repo (.git/).

 ### Quickstart